dwusrc/dwu-src-web-application/DATABASE_SCHEMA.md

 -- NOTE: view_count column was removed as part of optimization -- The views feature was eliminated to simplify the system and improve performance -- No database migration needed - column can be safely dropped if it exists

+-- NOTE: allow_comments column was removed as part of simplification -- The comment feature was never implemented - only the boolean flag existed -- No database migration needed - column can be safely dropped if it exists
 ```